codyfalkosky/simpleGPT/README.md

 <div id='4'></div>

-## Train Your Own Model
+## Train Your Model
 ***
-Training your own model is super easy and simpleGPT has everything you need to try out and learn the GPT pre-training process.
+Training your model is super easy and simpleGPT has everything you need to try out and learn the GPT pre-training process.
 All the steps are laid out in this notebook!

 ### Step 1: Train a Tokenizer